 Volunteering is beneficial for all who are involved.
 For the volunteers, volunteering is a way to stay socially connected—one of the leading indicators of healthful aging—especially after retirement.
 Volunteers benefit the community with their service and perform essential jobs that agencies depend on.
 For instance, the Office for Aging would not be able to deliver Meals on Wheels to nearly 400 seniors a day without its volunteers.

 The Office for Aging welcomes volunteers of all ages, but pays special attention to the needs of those over 60.
 Listed below are some of our current volunteer activities.

 - Deliver Meals on Wheels for just one day a week or for as many as five.
 Volunteers go out in pairs with one person driving and the other delivering meals to the door.

 - Volunteer at a Senior Center on any day Monday through Friday.
 Volunteers serve meals, teach classes, take reservations and answer telephones.
 There is also a need for volunteers to assist in planning programs at the Senior Centers.

-- Assist the staff at one of our Adult Day Care sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.
+- Assist the staff at one of our Adult Day Program sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.

 - Volunteer for the Senior Games and help organize local sporting events involving those age 55 and over.
 Volunteers are needed August - November to run various events.